shane030716/programming-problems/src/README.md

 ### [Find the Number Occurring Odd Number of Times](FindTheNumberOccurringOddNumberOfTimes.java)

 Given an array of POSITIVE integers.
 All numbers occur even number of times except one number which occurs odd number of times.
+Find this number.

 Example: